ckcollab/ckcollab/_posts/2019-01-16-introduction.md

 # What we do/who we are

 We’re self starters and extremely passionate.
-Eric Carmichael started this business with his sister Katie Carmichael in 2011, after their mother was in a motorcycle accident that left her in a coma with 1% chance to recover.
-Thankfully, she recovered, but suffered permanent brain damage which required 24/7 care.
-Eric dropped out of college and moved home to take help take care of his mom.
-The name CKC means "Carmichael Kid's Collaboration."

-Eric started learning Python + Django (after a life of using PHP) to get freelance work while helping the family.
-One thing led to another, and after years of learning, he's been blessed to work with Microsoft Research, The United Nations, and even Google.

 You’ll find us outside work setting power lifting records, getting our asses kicked in jiu-jitsu, drilling out rusted bolts in an engine block, making storyboards for a Pixar-like studio, climbing the side of a mountain, leading guild raids in WoW, hunting elk, blasting each other in virtual reality, and so much more.